Quentin-Desmettre/epitech-bistromatic/README.md

 Epitech bistromatic Project.
 Made with Noa Trachez and Clément Vandeville.
 The goal of this project was to create an infinite calculator, which is able to compute mathematical operations in any given base and with any given operator set.

+As a bonus, we handled exponents and floating point numbers on every operator - including floating point exponents.
+Also, I made a graphical calculator (using CPP and Qt5) to encapsulate all of this.

 ## How to build and use

 First of all, clone the repo and cd into it.